silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/04_Campaigns.md

 Once you have reviewed the content in a campaign and are ready to publish it, click the ***Publish campaign*** button, you will be asked to confirm your publish action.
 Once a campaign is published the campaign will remain but all of the items which where either **draft** or **modified** will publish.

- ## Published campaigns

 Once a campagin has been published the campaign state will change from **Active** to **Published** and will remane in the list of campaigns for future reference.